Pediatric Orthopedic Surgeons treating a Broken Wrist

 Prevention

-Unfortunately, CHD cannot be prevented.
+Unfortunately, parents cannot prevent CHD.
 It’s crucial to take your child with this condition to regular checkups.
 This is how the doctors can identify and treat the condition ASAP.

 The long-term outlook